DataCueCo/slate/source/index.html.md

 Welcome to the DataCue API.
 This API documentation is to help you setup your e-commerce store to apply real time personalization to your website.

 We have language bindings in Javascript, PHP, and Python.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+On a mobile device, switch the language using the hamburger menu on the rop left.

 # API URL
 The API is located at `https://api.datacue.co`